Guyuan Ningxia, China Travel Guide

 For Xumi Mountain Grottoes and Liupan Mountain, a private car or taxi is most practical.
 Organized tour buses may be available from Guyuan Bus Station.
 A public bus combined with a taxi for the final leg needs more effort and local language comprehension.

 To Zhongwei, a high-speed train is efficient.
-Long-distance buses offer an economical, though slower, alternative.
+Long-distance buses provide an economical, though slower, alternative.

-Guyuan's region has diverse natural landscapes and further cultural gems for exploration.
+Guyuan's region possesses diverse natural landscapes and further cultural gems for exploration.

 The region surrounding Guyuan displays forests and trails for hiking.
-Unique desert-river scenery near Zhongwei is also part of the landscape.
+One-of-a-kind desert-river scenery near Zhongwei is also part of the natural surroundings.

-Beyond Guyuan, the area holds fascinating multi-religious shrines and traditional village experiences.
+Beyond Guyuan, the area holds fascinating multi-religious places of worship and traditional village experiences.

 For those with more time, consider extending your exploration to other Ningxia highlights or major nearby cities.